mayerph/ehs/README.md

 #### General Explanation

-The iteration functionality can be used to multiply html elements regarding to the provided list.
+The iteration functionality can be used to multiply html elements depending on the provided list.

 1. To use this functionality you first have to pack the list and all its entries with a constructor of the datatype 'template'.
     T_List [T_User user1, T_User user2, T_User user3]